OpenTOSCA/opentosca-vintner/docs/docs/contributing/development.md

 ## Zenodo

-There is also a Zenodo record with a unique DOI for OpenTOSCA Vintner.
+There is also a Zenodo record with a unique DOI for OpenTOSCA Vintner: [https://doi.org/10.5281/zenodo.10155277](https://doi.org/10.5281/zenodo.10155277){target=_blank}

-// TODO: describe workflow
+To publish a new version, run the Zenodo workflow on GitHub.
+This workflow will create a draft of a new version based on the latest GitHub release.
+The version must be manually published on Zenodo.